numtide/treefmt/README.md

 ### Formatter integration

-Formatters can ship with a config file, that describes and simplifies the integration between the formatter and `prjfmt`.
+Formatters can ship with a config file, that describes and simplifies the integration between the formatter and `treefmt`.

-Whenever a new formatter is described in the project's `prjfmt.toml` config file, `prjfmt` will look for that formatter config in `$dir/share/prjfmt.d/<formatter>.toml` where `$dir` is each folder in `XDG_DATA_DIRS`.
+Whenever a new formatter is described in the project's `treefmt.toml` config file, `treefmt` will look for that formatter config in `$dir/share/treefmt.d/<formatter>.toml` where `$dir` is each folder in `XDG_DATA_DIRS`.

 Example:

-In the `prjfmt.toml` file of the project:
+In the `treefmt.toml` file of the project:
 ```toml
 [formatters.ormolu]
 options = [